-Financial statements & operations Policy Procedures/Instructions Checks Working documents Procedures / Instructions Checks Sequences Special checks
+Financial statements & operations Policy Procedures/Instructions Working document Procedures/Instructions Inspections Quarterly closure board Visual planning Ensures wholeness & sequences Special checks

 Financial reporting is based on governing policies that are broken down into procedures/instructions and then into concrete working documents, where the latter two also contain automatic and/or manual controls to continuously ensure correct management and results.
-A year-end board is used to collect all the steps and to ensure that the steps are carried out in the correct sequence and that ongoing checks are carried out.
+A quarterly, year-end board is used to collect all the steps and to ensure that the steps are carried out in the correct sequence and that ongoing checks are carried out.